 - Applications of Criminal and Forensic Psychology

-It is essential that students have the ability to meet assessment deadlines.
+Students must have the ability to meet assessment deadlines.
 The programme also has 1 unit with an external exam and 3 units with an external task set by BTEC.
 We will visit places of work to prepare you for your chosen career path and work experience is planned throughout the year.

 All students who have not achieved a grade 4 (C) or above in GCSE English or maths will need to study these subjects alongside their chosen qualification.